 7. Global Collaboration and Connectivity

 What is XR learning?
 With so much happening in the AI development landscape, XR is encouraging the reinvention of education.
-With the help of technologies such as AR, VR, and MR, all these three extend reality by adding to or simulating the real world through digital materials.
-In simpler terms, XR learning develops a simulated learning environment where learners can experience and learn via complete realistic interactions with objects and people.
+With the help of technologies such as AR, VR, and MR, all three extend reality by adding to or simulating the real world through digital materials.
+In simpler terms, XR learning develops a simulated learning environment where learners can experience and learn via complete, realistic interactions with objects and people.

-AR, VR, and MR are three driving technologies in XR, so let’s understand them.
+3 major components of XR learning: AR, VR, and MR are three driving technologies in XR, so let’s understand them.

 1. Virtual Reality

-Under this learners develop their skills and encounter true-to-life scenarios without facing real-world scenarios.
+Under this, learners develop their skills and encounter true-to-life scenarios without facing real-world scenarios.
 VR training utilizes an environment made up of 360° VR (pre-recorded video) or full VR (full simulations).

-• 360° VR: Places learners in a fixed position and uses an environment made of a recorded video, providing a 360° view.
+- 360° VR: Places learners in a fixed position and uses an environment made of a recorded video, providing a 360° view.

-• Full VR: Uses an entirely digital environment that allows learners to move freely within their virtual environment and complete realistic interactions with objects.
+- Full VR: Uses an entirely digital environment that allows learners to move freely within their virtual environment and complete realistic interactions with objects.

 2. Augmented Reality